 Right in the middle of Macau’s historic centre, this yellow baroque church with white ornaments and mouldings was founded by three Spanish Dominican priests from Acapulco, Mexico, in the 16th century, and was one of the first two to be built, together with the famous St. Paul’s Cathedral.
-The current structure dates from the 17th century.
-This is where, in 1822, the first Portuguese newspaper (The China Bee) was published on Chinese soil.
-The former bell tower now houses a small Museum of Sacred Art with 300 artefacts on exhibition.
-The church can also be thanked for the expansion of the worshipping of Our Lady of Fatima to Malacca and East Timor.
-The building is also part of the UNESCO list for Macau.
+Today St. Dominic’s Church is one of the most popular places to visit in Macau.

 Street of happiness

-Not far west of Largo do Senado is Rua da Felicidade (Street of Happiness).
-This area with shuttered terraces was once Macau’s main red-light district.
-Several scenes from Indiana Jones and the Temple of Doom were shot here.
+The street was made famous by Hollywood and several scenes from Indiana Jones and the Temple of Doom (what an amazing movie, so much nostalgia!) that are meant to take place in Shanghai but were shot here as at the time, access to China was not possible.
 The government has plans to repaint the famous red shutters in the original colour – green.
 But whether it’s wise to change the distinguishing feature of such an iconic landmark remains to be seen.

 Lou Kau Mansion

-Lou Kau died at the age of 59 when he killed himself because of financial difficulties and the building is soaked in the stories of a saga of rises and falls and a fascinating past.
-The mansion and Lou’s story is said to be a fine example of a Chinese saying, “fu wu san dai”, “wealth does not last longer than three generations” as his son inherited the company and tried to continue in his father’s footsteps by expanding in gambling and the opium trade, two popular vices of China in the 20th century.
+Lou Kau died at the age of 59 when he killed himself because of financial difficulties and the building is soaked in the stories of the rises and fall of his fortune and its fascinating past.
+The mansion and Lou’s story is said to be a fine example of a Chinese saying, “fu wu san dai”, “wealth does not last longer than three generations” as his son inherited the company and tried to continue in his father’s footsteps by expanding in gambling and opium trade, two popular vices of China in the 20th century.
 But his son, Lou’s grandson, in turn, lost it all.

-The building design itself is unique and one of the most interesting in Macau.
-Built in grey brick and wooden carvings and details, Lou Kau Mansion is made of three halls and two courtyards that were typical of that architectural style.
-The rooms further inside more protected from the outside view, were reserved for the elderly.
+The building design itself is unique and one of the most beautiful in Macau.
+Built in grey brick and wooden carvings with details, Lou Kau Mansion is made of three halls and two courtyards that were typical of the architectural style of the time.
+The rooms further inside, more protected from the outside view, were reserved for the elderly.
 Although the house is mostly Chinese in its design, it also incorporates elements of Western and Latin American influence.

 Guia Fortress, Guia Chapel and Guia Lighthouse

 UNESCO-listed Guia Fortress was key in fending off invading Dutch armies at the beginning of the 17th century and was in use until 1976 when the Portuguese retreated from Macau and the fortress was left as is.
-Today, the point is the highest on the island and so it is a great viewpoint from where to have panoramic views of everything below.
+Today, the fortress is the highest point on the island and so it is a great place from where to have panoramic views of everything below.

-Source: Macau Design Centre
+Macau Design Center